lutfullah32/hyperVTest/README.md

    git push
    ```

-4. Wait for a moment and your changes will be automatically published to:
+4. Wait for a moment and your changes will be automatically published to :

 -	Docset 1: https://msdnnext.redmond.corp.microsoft.com/olorg/hypervtest/virtualization/community
 -	Docset 2: https://msdnnext.redmond.corp.microsoft.com/olorg/hypervtest/virtualization/hyperv_on_windows